gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 ![Alt Image Text](./images/nifi-drag-processor-into-canvas.png "Schema Registry UI")

 This will give us a dialog that allows us to choose which Processor we want to add.
 We can see that there are a total of 290 processors currently available.
-We can browse through the list or use **filter types** box to filter-down to one or more processors.
+We can browse through the list or use the **filter types** box to filter down to one or more processors.

 ![Alt Image Text](./images/nifi-add-processor.png "Schema Registry UI")

 Enter **GetF** into the search field and the list will be reduced to two processors, the **GetFTP** and the **GetFile** processor.
 As the name implies, the first one can be used to get files from a FTP server, whereas the second one can be used to read local files.
-We will use the later here.
+We will use the latter here.
 Navigate to the **GetFile** and click **ADD**.

 ![Alt Image Text](./images/nifi-add-processor-search.png "Schema Registry UI")

 You should now see the canvas with the **GetFile** processor.
-A yellow marker is shown on the processor, telling that the processor is not yet configured properly.
+A yellow marker is shown on the processor, indicating that the processor is not yet configured properly.

 ![Alt Image Text](./images/nifi-canvas-with-getfile-processor-1.png "Schema Registry UI")